MrDan2023/WebhookTools/README.md

 Simply send or spam messages to a webhook, or delete the webhook!

 Upload this to a web hosting service, and your sorted!
 Have fun :)

-Repl.it Version (More Recent & New Features!) >> https://webhooktool.mrdannattyt.repl.co/index.html

 Github Version >> https://mrdan2023.github.io/WebhookTools/index.html